 It depends.
-In Ohio, you do not have the right to get a deceased person's medical record just because you are a close relative of theirs.
-You have the right of access to a deceased person's medical record if you are the executor or administrator of the patient's estate.
-If the estate is not going to be probated, you have the right of access if you are the person responsible for the patient's estate.
+You do not have the right to get a deceased person's medical records just because you are a close relative of theirs.
+You generally have the right to get a deceased person's medical records from a Nebraska health care provider if you are the personal representative (such as the executor or administrator) of the deceased person's estate.